your-tools/skyspell/README.md

   relative path inside projects
 * Skip list per file names (like always skipping files named `Cargo.lock`)
 * Skip list per relative path inside a project (like `image.svg`)
+* All of the above are stored in a toml files, which makes it easy to backup/restore your ignore rules, or use them for CI.
 * [Kakoune integration](https://github.com/your-tools/skyspell/blob/main/crates/kak/README.md)
-* Ignore rules stored either in a huamn-readable configuration file (useful for CI and the like).

 ## Installation